 (We’re still at church.
 Nothing’s happening still.)

 If the chapel’s decor was tacky, then Father Mapple’s constant use of sailor-speak as metaphors is downright vulgar. “…one of the smallest strands in the mighty cable of the Scriptures.”
 Please.
+Ishmael is generous not to render harsh judgement on all this.
+Melville surely must mean for us to.

 Chapter 10: A Bosom Friend